0%

 Because fullscreen API depends on browser type, please test your fullscreen button on different browsers carefully before production release.

-I use BrowserStack to test browser compatibility, you can give it a try.
+I use BrowserStack to test browser compatibility.
+You can give it a try.

 Ref: Fullscreen API - Web APIs | MDN (mozilla.org)

-I use BrowserStack to test browser compatibility, you can give it a try.
+I use BrowserStack to test browser compatibility.
+You can give it a try.

 Ref: Fullscreen API - Web APIs | MDN (mozilla.org)